luis-possatti/TDD_learning/tests/CircularBuffer/new_test_list.md

  -  [] Write N times a set of distinct values and read N times the same sequence in inverted order, with N < $size
  -  [] Write N times a set of distinct values and read $Size times.
 The read sequence shall be the inverted sequence of the last $Size writes.

+## Ensure different modules are independent for each other:
+ - Define some tests to make the module work with different buffers and ensure indepency
 ## Tests with undefined behaviour:
  -  [] What should be the value in the pointer when read request with buffer empty?